supracloud/formuladb-poc2/e2e/README.md

 # How to start

-Please read the instructions in this document.

-Then start with this [example intro video test case](./src/frmdb-apps/Hotel_Booking/IntroVideo.scenario.ts).
-Then go back to this document any time things are unclear in this example.
+Then start with existing tests nd go back to this document any time things are unclear.

 # Selecting elements from the page